Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 - Symptoms that have developed following illness, significant stress, or prolonged antibiotic use

-For adults in London and across the UK, private food allergy testing can sometimes offer quicker access to screening compared with NHS waiting times.
+For adults in London and across the UK, private food allergy testing can sometimes offer quicker access to screening compared with NHS waiting times, which may be helpful if symptoms are affecting your day-to-day quality of life.

 Understanding Your Results

-- Mildly elevated IgE levels — May sometimes indicate sensitisation, though this does not always mean a clinical allergy is present
+- Mildly elevated IgE levels — May sometimes indicate sensitisation, though this does not always mean a clinical allergy is present.
+Context and symptoms are important.

-- Moderately to highly elevated IgE levels — Can suggest a stronger likelihood of immune reactivity to a specific food
+- Moderately to highly elevated IgE levels — Can suggest a stronger likelihood of immune reactivity to a specific food, warranting discussion with a healthcare professional.

 It is essential to understand that a positive IgE result does not automatically confirm a clinical allergy.
+Conversely, a negative result does not always exclude a food-related issue, particularly if symptoms are driven by non-IgE mechanisms.
 Results should always be interpreted alongside your symptoms and medical history by an appropriate healthcare professional.
-For more detail, read our guide to understanding total IgE vs specific IgE.

 Frequently Asked Questions